 From experience we know that characterizing and calibrating each sub-aperture of the seven LGS WFS for non-linearity is non-trivial and hence we choose plate-scales to ensure that each sensor operates in its linear regime.
 Pixel scale is chosen based on the apparent spot size FWHM expected to be realized within each of the WFS (sans charge diffusion).
 Figure 11, extracted from the WFE Budget v1.48, shows the apparent spot size for the tomographic WFS (left column) and WFS (right column).
-For the fixed LGS asterism, the 1-D tilt error is 50 mas and the diffraction limited sub-ap spot size is 699 mas, so we choose p = 0.5 from Table 1 to accommodate capture range and linear operating regime.
-For the variable asterism the 1D tilt error is 329 mas and the sub-aperture diffraction limited spot size is 343 mas, so we choose P=1.0 for this sensor based on Table 1 to be able to measure +/-2.5 waves of tilt.
+For the fixed LGS asterism, the 1-D tilt error is 50 mas and the diffraction limited sub-ap spot size is 699 mas (this corresponds to one wave of tilt in the sub-aperture).
+We choose p = 0.5 from Table 2 to accommodate capture range and linear operating regime.
+The central fixed LGS guide stars have little differential tilt and so the RMS 1D tilt of each beacon is small, with p = 0.5, the sub-ap is capable of measuring +/- 1.5 waves (or 1.05arcsec) with negligible loss in linearity.
+P < 0.5 was considered to aggressive a design parameter and not considered.
+For the variable asterism the 1D tilt error is ~100 mas and the sub-aperture diffraction limited spot size is 343 mas (this corresponds to one wave of tilt in the sub-aperture).
+We choose P=1.0 for this sensor based on Table 2 to be able to measure +/-2.5 waves (+/- 0.86 arcsec) of tilt.